Eve00000/website/content/news/XXXX-XX-XX-mixxx-2.4.2-released.md

 #### Treasure hunt

-When you dive in the code to add a feature or when you are looking for a function when want to customize a mapping, you can discover small little snippets, real pearls, the intensive work of someone to make a function smooth, to let a conversio work some milliseconds faster, to offer a conversion of a value to another without having to write it all over again.
+When you dive into the code to add a feature or when you are looking for a function when you want to customize a mapping, you can discover small little snippets, real pearls, the intensive work of someone to make a function smoother, to let an algorithm work some milliseconds faster, to offer a conversion of a value to another without having to write it all over again.
-For all these little snippets, for all these forgotton pearls: thank you to all who ever contributed.
+For all these little snippets, for all these forgotten pearls: thank you to all who ever contributed.

 #### What's in the 2.4.2-bag?